 Because there have been no independent studies on Gluteboost products, there are currently no tangible benefits to taking either the original Gluteboost formula or the Gluteboost cream.

-Many outside reviewers merely cite a “confidence boost” in taking the first steps to changing their bodies.
+Many outside reviewers merely cite a “confidence boost” in taking the first steps to change their bodies.

 These pills combine the proprietary 12-ingredient formula with Norwegian fish oil.